 "Yes, I know that.
 And when I'm around you it's as if my nerves are exposed, as if my skin is raw and if you were to come closer to me my body would betray me."

-Still, at the beginning I kind of liked it.
-Jack was introduced as a bit of unstable character and I thought that he would eventually went really fucking mental.
-I could see lots of possibilities by simply turning him into aging Clint Eastwood type bad-ass, starting with (just an example) kicking the ass of that gypsy (pardon: traveler) blackmailing asshole.
-It would definitely appeal to Tarantino generation.
-And although I don't really qualify into that category myself, I know I wouldn't mind some action at all.
+Still, at the beginning, it was all right.
+Jack was introduced as a bit of an unstable character, and I thought that he would eventually go really fucking mental.
+I could see lots of possibilities by simply turning him into an ageing Clint Eastwood-type bad-ass, starting with (just an example) kicking the ass of that gypsy (pardon: traveller) blackmailing asshole.
+It would definitely appeal to the Tarantino generation.
+And although I don't qualify in that category myself, I wouldn't mind some action at all.

 2/5